 What is cloud provisioning?

-Cloud provisioning is the process of allocating cloud computing resources, such as virtual machines, storage, and networking, to users or systems on demand.
-It ensures that the necessary infrastructure is available and configured based on workload requirements.
+Cloud provisioning is the process of allocating and configuring cloud computing resources, such as virtual machines, storage, and networking, on demand.
+It makes sure the right infrastructure is available and set up to match each workload’s requirements.

 There are three main types of provisioning:

-• Manual provisioning, where administrators allocate resources through a dashboard or API.
+- Manual provisioning, where administrators allocate resources through a console or API.

-• Automated provisioning, which uses scripts or orchestration tools to dynamically configure and deploy infrastructure.
+- Automated provisioning, where scripts or orchestration tools configure and deploy infrastructure dynamically.

-• Self-service provisioning, where users request and deploy resources through a portal without direct administrator involvement.
+- Self-service provisioning, where users request and deploy resources through a portal without involving an administrator directly.

-Effective provisioning is critical for scalability, performance optimization, and cost control in cloud environments.
-It supports both Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) models by enabling rapid deployment and resource management.
+Done well, cloud provisioning supports scalability, better performance, and cost control across your cloud environment.
+It underpins both Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) by making rapid, repeatable deployment possible.

 What is a provisioning tool?